 The total maximum Pell Grant, available to students with a zero EFC who enroll on a full-time, full-year basis, is often used as a gauge of the Pell Grant program's level of support in each year.
-Figure 3 compares the total maximum grant to average undergraduate tuition, fees, room, and board charges (base educational costs) at public two-year, public four-year, private two-year, and private four-year institutions between AY1973-1974 and AY2019-2020.
+Figure 3 compares the total maximum grant to average undergraduate tuition, fees, room, and board charges (base educational costs) at public two-year, public four-year, private two-year, and private four-year institutions between AY1973-1974 and AY2020-2021.
 It is evident that the maximum was at its peak relative to these average charges during the 1970s.
 Since the 1990s, the extent to which the total maximum Pell Grant covers average base educational costs has been variable; however, despite some increases, the total maximum Pell Grant has lost ground relative to average base educational costs at public four-year institutions.
-In AY2019-2020, the total maximum grant (\$6,195) covered approximately 56% of the average base educational costs at public two-year institutions, 23% at private two-year institutions, and 14% at private four-year institutions.44
+In AY2020-2021, the total maximum grant (\$6,345) covered approximately 55% of the average base educational costs at public two-year institutions, 30% at public four-year institutions, 25% at private two-year institutions, and 14% at private four-year institutions.